kinojms/OS_emulator/README.md

 ## Usage
 - Configure and run the project to simulate process execution and memory management
 - Logs are generated in the `process_logs` directory for each process
+- main.cpp is the entry class file that contains main() function

 ## Contributors
 - Justin Sacdalan